polyswarmer/documentation/README.md

 ### Starting the container

-To simply build the image and start the container:
+To simply start the container:

     $ make start